|MP 7.01.93||Decompression of the Intervertebral Disc Using Laser Energy (Laser Discectomy) or Radiofrequency Coblation (Nucleoplasty)|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Laser energy (laser discectomy) and radiofrequency coblation (nucleoplasty) are being evaluated for decompression of the intervertebral disc.
+Laser energy (laser discectomy) and radiofrequency (RF) coblation (nucleoplasty) are being evaluated for decompression of the intervertebral disc.
 For laser discectomy under fluoroscopic guidance, a needle or catheter is inserted into the disc nucleus, and a laser beam is directed through it to vaporize tissue.
 For DISC nucleoplasty™, bipolar radiofrequency energy is directed into the disc to ablate tissue.

 A variety of minimally invasive techniques have been investigated over the years as treatment of low back pain related to disc disease.
 Techniques can be broadly divided into techniques that are designed to remove or ablate disc material, and thus decompress the disc, and those designed to alter the biomechanics of the disc annulus.
-The former category includes chymopapain injection, automated percutaneous lumbar discectomy, laser discectomy, and most recently, disc decompression using radiofrequency energy, referred to as a DISC nucleoplasty™.
+The former category includes chymopapain injection, automated percutaneous lumbar discectomy, laser discectomy, and most recently, disc decompression using RF energy, referred to as a DISC nucleoplasty™.

 Patients considered candidates for DISC nucleoplasty™ or laser discectomy include patients with bulging discs and sciatica.
 In contrast, the presence of a herniated disc is typically considered a contraindication for the IDET or PIRFT procedure.
 The IDET and PIRFT procedures, chymopapain injection, and automated percutaneous lumber discectomy are considered in separate policies.
 Laser discectomy and DISC nucleoplasty™ are the subjects of this policy.